 How to Empower Your Team to Make Decisions

 When team members clearly understand how their contributions affect the team, they feel empowered to act and make decisions within their roles.

 When you empower your team, you give them room to speak up and share more collaborative feedback.

 As team members feel empowered and are comfortable sharing ideas, you will start to see a leadership culture’s formation.

 In a high-performing team, leadership is fluid and something all team members can empower to make decisions for themselves instead of being told what to do by their managers.

 Team members understand that they can rely on each other for help, and given any problem, they can work together to find a solution and make the most strategic decision.

 From this article, you have learned the psychology behind decision-making, which will improve your decision-making skills as a manager.

 You have gained a better understanding of the kinds of decisions you have to make as a manager and five techniques for better decision making.

-Finally, you now know how to empower your team members to make their own decisions, which will not only help them find autonomy in their work but will also help them increase their productivity.
+Finally, you now know how to empower your team members to make their own decisions, which will help them find autonomy in their work and help them increase their productivity.